ddmitov/perl-executing-browser/README.md

 * **About Qt dialog box:** ```http://local-pseudodomain/about.function?type=qt```

 * **Close current window:** ```http://local-pseudodomain/close-window.function```
   Please note that the window from where this URL was called will be closed immediately without any check for unsaved user data in HTML forms.
-Window-closing URL was implememented to make possible asynchronous window close confirmation JavaScript routines - see section *Settings*, paragraph [Checking for unsaved user input before closing a window](#checking-for-unsaved-user-input-before-closing-a-window).
+Window-closing URL was implememented to enable asynchronous JavaScript routines for window closing confirmation - see section *Settings*, paragraph [Warning for unsaved user input before closing a window](#warning-for-unsaved-user-input-before-closing-a-window).

 ## HTML Interface for the Perl Debugger
    Any Perl script can be selected for debugging in an embedded HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and its modules.
 Syntax highlighting is achieved using [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) CPAN module by Hans Jeuken and Gábor Szabó.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev and provoked by the scarcity of graphical frontends for the Perl debugger.